marshalnanda/Bank_app/README.md

 10.	logout.java

-Description: Here in doGet methods will simply redirect the page to index pag JSP ,HTML & their corresponding CSS files
+Description: Here in doGet methods will simply redirect the page to index page

+JSP ,HTML & their corresponding CSS files with code Explanation

 1.	index.html /.css